b-c-r/CRITTERcode/README.md

 - `foreach` (Microsoft & Weston, 2022)

+#### `gen_fr_parms_scan`

+**`gen_fr_parms_scan`** creates Latin hypercube samples for the functional response parameters in a reasonable range and calculates the according negative log-likelihood values.
+It returns the parameter values with the lowest negative log likelihood of these samples.
+Non-linear maximum likelihood fitting procedures require starting parameters, generally based on an educated guess (Bolker, 2008).
+Moreover, these fits may end up in local best fits, and users should re-fit the data using different starting parameters (Bolker, 2008).
+To overcome manually eyeballing as well as re-shuffling the starting parameters, Jager & Ashauer (2018) suggested creating samples in a reasonable parameter range using and choosing the starting parameters (from the lowest nll value) from these samples.
+To reduce the number of required samples by keeping the variance of parameter values as wide as possible, it is recommended to use Latin hypercube sampling.
+`gen_fr_parms_scan` requires the lhs package (Carnell, 2024).

+Required packages and their dependencies to be installed:

+- `foreach` (Microsoft & Weston, 2022)
+- `lhs` (Carnell, 2024)
+- `odin` (FitzJohn, 2024)

+Required packages to be attached:

+- `foreach` (Microsoft & Weston, 2022)

 ## Funding Information

 - Mireia Aranbarri was funded by the **Investigo Programm funded by the